Research

 Publications:

-B – Self-Assembly
+3 – Self-Assembly

 Self-assembly is a ubiquitous process in both the living and non-living systems that generate complex and functional structures from the local interactions between a large set of simpler components.
 Especially in biology, physical adaptation is explained by linking the emergence of functions to the formation of such structures as a result of the collective behavior of neighboring cells.

 The ability to control the self-assembly process is very exciting for the robotics field as it may enable alternative design methods to build novel robotic systems.
 This is also an interdisciplinary line of research that will additionally elucidate fundamental physics and enable the fabrication of novel functional materials.
+My research focuses on the design of physical mechanisms that allow the programming of the self-assembly pathway of robotic systems.

 Publications: